Many runners are curious about the ketogenic diet because the promises are alluring. But does keto and running work together? What are the drawbacks?

 - Consult with pro sports teams like the Boston Red Sox and Orlando Magic

 I’ve always said that if you’re going to model your behavior after someone, model it after the best.
 None of them believe that keto and running are a practical combination.

 They all recommend a balanced diet, rather than a diet that ignores an entire macronutrient.
+Instead of ketone supplements, an all-in-one like Athletic Greens is much smarter.
 That’s because a well-rounded diet works best for endurance runners!

 To help you optimize your diet for running, sign up here and I’ll send you two bonus podcast episodes with Anne Mauney, RD on fueling and nutrition Q&A. We dive deep into your nutrition questions so you can focus on training.